Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/ParMETIS/README.md

 -   For LUMI/23.12, license information was added to the installation.

 -   For LUMI/25.03, we corrected all URLs to their new values.

+-   LUMI 25.03: ParMETIS does not build with `cpeAMD` id OpenMP is enabled and no special steps are taken.
+It turned out we had a double issue:

+    -   The issue with OpenMP enabled, is that `llvm-link` goes looking for `libomptarget-amdgpu-gfx90a.bc` in the wrong directory, in fact, in the buildtools directory from which CMake is taken instead of in the ROCm directories.
+It turns out the the `/opt/rocm/lib` directory should be first in `LIBRARY_PATH`.

+    -   The second issue is then that the standard EasyBlock for ParMETIS does not honour `preconfigopts` though it does honour `prebuildopts`, making an easy fix impossible.

+    So the solution required switchitng to our own EasyBlock for now.
+Consider implementing this as a patch to the regular EasyBlock though.